psschand16/node/README.md

 - Deploy the node server to AWS
 - Make it Production ready

-## Technical Questions
+## Deliverables
-Please answer the following questions as part of your submission.
+As part of you submission please include a Markdown file that answers the following questions:

 1. Describe why you made the choices that you did.
 What would you do differently?
 2. How long did you spend on the coding test?
 Why that length of time?